poornimavelvas25/TASK-5/WIRESHARK.md

 9.ASCII/text content (if readable)

+## How Protocols Are Structured in Wireshark

+When you click a packet, Wireshark displays protocol layers in this order:

+Frame

+Ethernet II

+Internet Protocol (IP)

+Transport Layer (TCP/UDP)

+Application Layer (HTTP/DNS/etc.)

+This layered structure follows the TCP/IP model and helps in detailed packet analysis.

-2.Wireshark can color packets based on rules that match particular fields in packets, to help the user identify the types of traffic.
+## Wireshark can color packets based on rules that match particular fields in packets, to help the user identify the types of traffic.

 Light blue → TCP traffic